-I am certified to provide mental health first aid training where participants learn the 5-step Action Plan known as ALGEE.
+I am certified by the Mental Health Commission of Canada to provide mental health first aid training where participants learn the Action Plan known as ALGEES.

-On the course of two days, you will learn about substance-related disorders, mood-related disorders, anxiety, and trauma-related disorders and psychotic disorders.
-Two days to practice crisis first aid skills, the 5-step Action Plan ALGEE.
+On the course of twelve hours, you will learn about substance-related disorders, mood-related disorders, anxiety, and trauma-related disorders and psychotic disorders.
+Twelve hours to practice crisis first aid skills, the 5-step Action Plan ALGEES.

-After two days, you will be certified to provide first aid in mental health.
+After twelve hours, you will be certified to provide first aid in mental health.
 You will be able to:

 You are listening to me when...

 Whether directly or indirectly, most people with thoughts of suicide will ask for help to stay safe.
 Help-seeking is encouraged by open, direct, and honest talk about suicide.
 Learn how to connect a person with thoughts of suicide to a suicide first-aid intervention caregiver.

 I am certified by LivingWorks to provide safeTALK training where you will learn to move beyond common tendencies to miss, dismiss, or avoid suicide.